Huss Minneapolis - residential

 - We provide integrated substance use and mental health services in a single treatment setting.

-- Our team works collaboratively to assess a client’s treatment readiness and match the treatment to his or her attitude towards change.
+- Our team works collaboratively to assess a client’s treatment readiness and match the treatment to their attitude towards change.

-- We assist each client in developing awareness and motivation for recovery, in moving along the stages of recovery, and in making his or her own decision to engage in the change process.
+- We assist each client in developing awareness and motivation for recovery, in moving along the stages of recovery, and in making their own decision to engage in the change process.